Reach out! We’re available by email or phone and can answer all of your questions.

-- SAMPLE - any P450 system or any biological system producing Formaldehyde as demethylation product
+- Sample Types Any P450 system or biological system producing demethylation product, Formaldehyde

 - Readout Fluorescent, 510 nm Emission / 450 nm Excitation

 The P450 Demethylation Fluorescent Activity Kit quantitatively measures demethylating P450 system activity in any P450 system or biological system producing demethylation product, Formaldehyde.
 The P450 Demethylation Fluorescent Activity Kit is an Activity Assay with a run time of 45 minutes.
 Please read the complete kit insert for more information before performing this assay.

 Use our provided Formaldehyde Standard to generate a standard curve for the assay.
 Pipette the standards or diluted samples into a black microtiter plate.
 Add NADPH and allow the P450 demethylase reaction to occur, incubating at 37°C for 15-60 minutes.
 Add DetectX® Formaldehyde Detection Reagent to each well tapping the plate to ensure sufficient mixing of reagents.
 Then incubate the mixture covered at 37°C for 30 minutes.
 The fluorescent generating reaction occurs between the Formaldehyde Detection Reagent and the Formaldehyde generated from the P450 demethylase reaction within the samples.